steinmetzr/COMP278/Labs/Lab0.md

 Occasionally, this command won't work because we made conflicting changes.
 To fix a merge conflict, look for conflict markers and revise as necessary.
 This command makes it easier:

 	git mergetool

+By the way, you may need to select a merge tool (just once) to get this command to work.
+Assuming you installed TortoiseGit, try this:

+	git config --global merge.tool tortoisemerge

 If you want to keep only my changes, checkout their version.